 How can you help the horse with spur marks or rubs?

-- This is a topic that will certainly get some “discussion” on social media – and let us try and be positive here.
+This topic will certainly get some “discussion” on social media – and let us try and be optimistic here.
 Horses can get spur rubs AKA spur marks for TONS of reasons, almost all of which have nothing to do with “bad riding”.
 So let’s glaze over that and work on correcting the rub if one should happen.

 - Adjust the style of spur you use.
 Some spurs don’t even have necks, and some spurs look like a flat and wide disc.
 Other styles of spurs have rolling pieces that glide over your horse.
 Some spurs are rubber-coated.